crowdsecurity/crowdsec-docs/crowdsec-docs/docs/parsers/format.md

         value: leaf2
 ```

-The logic is that the `tests/base-grok-root` node will be processed first and will alter the event (here mostly by extracting some text from the `Line.Raw` field into `Parsed` thanks to the `grok` pattern and the `statics` directive).
+The `tests/base-grok-root` node will be processed first and will alter the event (here mostly by extracting some text from the `Line.Raw` field into `Parsed` thanks to the `grok` pattern and the `statics` directive).

-The event will then continue its life and be parsed by the the following `tests/base-grok-leafs` node.
+The event will then be parsed by the the following `tests/base-grok-leafs` node.
 This node has `onsuccess` set to `next_stage` which means that if the node is successful, the event will be moved to the next stage.

-This node consists actually of two sub-nodes that have different conditions (branching) to allow differential treatment of said event.

 A real-life example can be seen when it comes to parsing HTTP logs.
 HTTP ACCESS and ERROR logs often have different formats, and thus our "nginx" parser needs to handle both formats